 All layered on top of a creamy, white pesto garlic alfredo pesto sauce.
 The flavors of all of these different toppings makes every bite absolutely a burst of savory goodness.

-Also for my pizza, I used a storebought round pizza crust, but you can totally make your pizza crust from scratch (we certainly do from time to time).
+Also for this pizza, I used a store-bought round pizza crust, but you can totally make your pizza crust from scratch (we certainly do from time to time).

 You cook the raw dough right in the skillet, again making the whole thing easy.
-This pizza took less than 15 minutes or so.
+This pizza took about 15 minutes or so from start to finish.

 The sauce and toppings can be changed up and this pizza can become anything you want it to.
 In the spring we made an asparagus & ham pizza that was incredible.

 There are so many delicious combinations that makes this meal one you can turn to time and time again.